Why study French?

-In addition to developing and extending the vocabulary and grammatical concepts studied at GCSE, you will also study and acquire specific knowledge of social issues and trends around the world with topics at AS such as the changing face of the family, equality and opportunity, the ‘cyber-society,’ and music and film moving on to law and order, medical advances and related ethical issues and the politics of France in the second year.
+In addition to developing and extending the vocabulary and grammatical concepts studied at GCSE, you will also study and acquire specific knowledge of social issues and trends around the world with topics such as the changing face of the family, equality and opportunity, the ‘cyber-society,’ and music and film moving on to law and order, French heritage and culture and the politics of France.
 You will also study the artistic culture of France with specific reference to literature and film.
-You will have conversation time with the Foreign Language Assistant.
+You will have conversation sessions with the Foreign Language Assistant.

 How will I be assessed?

 The course is examined through 3 module examinations in June (Unit 1: Listening, Reading and writing; Unit 2: Writing and Unit 3: Speaking.)